learn-co-curriculum/react-hooks-fragments/README.md

 </div>
 ```

-Those nested `div`s don't have any purpose here and don't have any styling.
+Those nested `div`s don't have any purpose here and don't have any styling
-Without them though, we would have an error as there are _two_ `p` tags being
+besides their default properties.
+Without them though, we would have an error as
-returned in the ChildComponent.
-Instead, we could use JSX Fragments,
+there are _two_ `p` tags being returned in the ChildComponent.
+Instead, we could
-preventing the extra `div`s from being added to the DOM:
+use JSX Fragments, preventing the extra `div`s from being added to the DOM:

 ```js
 class ChildComponent extends Component {